Vision is Much More Than 20/20

-Most people associate perfect vision as 20/20 vision, a measure of visual acuity where a person can see a specific sized letter at a 20-foot distance.
-While visual acuity is an essential vision test, other areas of vision including depth perception, eye tracking, focusing, and more, allow us to sustain clarity and attention for reading, peripheral awareness with driving, and balancing and moving through space.
+Most people associate perfect vision as 20/20 vision, a measure of visual acuity where a person can see a specific-sized letter at a 20-foot distance.
+While visual acuity is an essential vision test, other areas of vision including eye teaming/alignment, depth perception, eye tracking, focusing, peripheral vision, and visual processing, allow us to sustain clarity and attention for reading, peripheral awareness with driving, and balancing and moving through space.
 Our testing goes far beyond 20/20 vision testing and provides an understanding of how the entire visual system is functioning, particularly if vision is supporting reading and other visual tasks or if vision is interfering with daily activities.

 Neuro Vision Evaluations and Developmental Testing (NVE)